ProjectLegenda/Promotional_mix_front/api.md

 }

 ```
-## Check current async task and delete is the same as modeling one
+## Check current async task and Delete current task is the same as modeling one

 ## Preview simulations
 * GET ``/api/contents/${group_name}/${project_name}/simulation/list``